Architecture of Ireland: 20th century – present

 In January 1940, the Art Deco Dublin airport opened, designed by Desmond FitzGerald and the Office of Public Works.
+It was awarded the RIAI Triennial Gold Medal for the years 1938–1940.

 In 1953, one of Ireland's most radical buildings, Bus Éireann's main Dublin terminal building, better known as Busáras was completed.
 It was built despite considerable controversy at the time centred on its appearance and high cost(over £1m).
-Michael Scott, its designer, is now considered one of the most important architects of the twentieth century in Ireland – however the original structure has become dilapidated and dated.
+Michael Scott, its designer, is now considered one of the most important architects of the twentieth century in Ireland.
+Busáras was awarded the RIAI Gold Medal for the years 1953–1955.